Paramount+ Canada offering 50 percent off for Black Friday 2023

 Paramount+ is home to originals like Star Trek: Strange New Worlds, Yellowstone, Twisted Metal and Tulsa King.
 It also streams Paramount movies like the Mission: Impossible, Scream and Transformers series.

-For every carriers’ Black Friday offers, follow this link.
+For every carrier’s Black Friday offers, follow this link.
 For retailer Black Friday tech deals, follow this link.

 Image credit: Paramount